evince05/CodersBlock/README.md

 ## Adding the CodersBlock plugin to your server

-To add the CodersBlock plugin to your server, download the codersblock-0.0.1 jar file in the target folder.
+1) Open the target folder and download the codersblock-0.0.1 jar file.
+2) Open File Explorer, then go to your Downloads folder.
+3) Copy the downloaded jar file (Ctrl-C or Cmd-C).
+4) Open your Minecraft Server folder, then go to the plugins folder.
+5) Paste the file (Ctrl-V or Cmd-V).
+6) Start your server.

 ## Adding the EthanWeapons and TribesPlugin plugins to your server